JoshMermel/JoshMermel.github.io/_posts/2022-12-20-bandaged-cube-diameter.md

 If you find such a configuration, or you find another intersting feature in the data, please send me an email and let me know!

-# Addendum - what if we ignore the cube's orientation when computing diameter?
+# More thoughts - cube orientation

 (This update was published on Jan 14, 2023.)